Build A Saltwater Circuit

 Salt molecules are made of sodium ions and chloride ions.

 When you put salt in water, the water molecules pull the sodium and chlorine ions apart so they are floating freely, increasing the conductivity.
 These ions are what carry electricity through the water with an electric current.
-In short, saltwater (water + sodium chloride) can help to produce electricity.
+In short, saltwater (water + sodium chloride) acts as an electrolyte to transfer the electrical energy (current) through the water.
 While this can be done on a large scale, let's try a small-scale fun science project to see how it works!
 A project like this would make a great science fair project for elementary or middle school.

 - Insulated copper wire